Making an Allowance Pensionable

 We are thinking about making non-consolidated bonuses pensionable.
 What issues should we be considering and are there any alternatives?

 Such payments can only be pensionable following the formal exercise of discretion under the Civil Service Pension NI rules by the Scheme Manager.
 There may also be a past service cost.
 Employers must therefore get approval from the Scheme Manager in all cases.
-Administration and employee understanding are complicated by the Inland Revenue’s imposed need for averaging.
+Administration and employee understanding are complicated by HM Revenue and Custom's imposed need for averaging.

 We are moving to a later pay settlement date and would like to make a small one-off payment to compensate staff.
 Can this be pensionable?